regl-project/regl/README.md

 ## Example

-In regl, you write functions which transform data into sequences of WebGL draw calls.
-These functions are then partially evaluated at run time into optimized JavaScript code.
-Here is a sketch of how this might look:
+In `regl`, the basic unit of functionality is a **command**.
+A command is a complete representation of the WebGL state required to perform some draw call.
+To define a command you specify a mixture of static and dynamic data for the object.
+Once this is done, `regl` takes this description and then compiles it into optimized JavaScript code.
+For example, here is a simple `regl` program to draw a colored triangle:

 ```JavaScript
 const regl = require('regl')()